yeah/ansible-openvpn-install/README.md

 ## Requirements

-### Debian Jessie Server(s)
+### Debian Jessie server(s)

-You will need a preferrably virgin Debian Jessie (other distros: ymmv) based server.
+You will need one or more preferrably virgin Debian Jessie (other distros: ymmv) based server(s).
 It can be a minimal install.
 It needs to be connected to the Internet.
 You don't need to set up any keys, just have the `root` password handy.

 On first run, the playbook will login, install your current public key (found in `~/.ssh/id_rsa.pub`) and then disable password authentication to make it secure.